RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/webus2020/Rom.md

 <sup>22</sup> even the righteousness of God through faith in Jesus Christ to all and on all those who believe.
 For there is no distinction,
 <sup>23</sup> for all have sinned, and fall short of the glory of God;
 <sup>24</sup> being justified freely by his grace through the redemption that is in Christ Jesus,
-<sup>25</sup> <sup>h</sup>through faith in his blood, for a demonstration of his righteousness through the passing over of prior sins, in God’s forbearance;
+<sup>25</sup> whom God sent to be an atoning sacrifice<sup>h</sup> through faith in his blood, for a demonstration of his righteousness through the passing over of prior sins, in God’s forbearance;
 <sup>26</sup> to demonstrate his righteousness at this present time, that he might himself be just and the justifier of him who has faith in Jesus.

 <sup>27</sup> Where then is the boasting?
 It is excluded.
 By what kind of law?
 Of works?
 No, but by a law of faith.